Back to Home Page

 Rossland and the Columbia & Western (C&W)

 After Rossland, Daniel Corbin turned his attention westward to the Boundary where the Granby Consolidated Mining Co. had recently begun exploiting the rich deposits of copper ore at Phoenix.
+Confident in the potential of this region, he personally invested in several mining claims in the Greenwood area.
 And other deposits were also discovered 35 miles south of the border around Republic, Washington.
-With news of the proposal to construct a smelter in Grand Forks, and knowledge of the Northport smelter, he envisioned a railway route to connect all three.
+With news of the proposal to construct a smelter in Grand Forks, and his own interest in the Northport smelter, he envisioned a railway route to connect all three.
 The route would begin at Marcus, essentially following the Kettle River north across the border to Cascade, then 14 miles west to Grand Forks, where the river and his rails would swing south of the border near Carson to Danville (then Nelson) and Curlew toward Republic.
 There would be challenges ahead as this northern portion of Washington State was within the Colville Indian Reserve.
 Yet there were advantages as the route followed easy river valley grades, and railroads would be cheaper to build and more efficient to operate.
 But the biggest challenge turned out to be the tenacious obstruction to his plan by the province and CPR.
-He easily obtained an American charter for this route and even incorporated the Kettle River Valley Railroad (KRVR) in 1897 for this purpose, but ultimately abandoned the route in frustration.
+Although Boundary communities and residents welcomed his vision, and the federal government originally considered the merits of his application, the BC government, over-ruled its decision, and he ultimately abandoned his quest for a charter for this route in frustration.

-Ironically, in spite of his visionary and entrepreneurial skills, his ultimate railway destiny was not unlike that of Fritz Heinze.
-Daniel Corbin lost financial control of these railways, and indeed his whole railroad empire to another famed American tycoon, James J. Hill.
+Ironically, in spite of his visionary and entrepreneurial skills, his ultimate railway destiny was not unlike that of Frederick Heinze.
+Daniel Corbin lost financial control of these railways in 1898, and indeed his whole railroad empire to another famed American tycoon, James J. Hill.

-James Hill retained Corbin's charters and railroads and resumed his failed foray into the Boundary district, adding a new rail line from Marcus northward along the Kettle River to Laurier (at the border) under the Washington & Great Northern (W&GN) charter, and westward toward Grand Forks under the Canadian Vancouver Victoria & Eastern (VV&E) charter.
-This railway played an important role in Grand Forks rail history involving the Granby Smelter and Phoenix, although it also continued south from Danville and Curlew to Republic, Washington, from where it tracked further westward along the Kettle River weaving back and forth across the international boundary several times before finally emerging in the Similkameen and ending its rails at Princeton.
+James Hill retained Corbin's charters and railroads and resumed his planned foray into the Boundary district, building a rail line from Marcus northward along the Kettle River to Laurier (at the border) under the Washington & Great Northern (W&GN) charter, and westward toward Grand Forks under the Canadian Vancouver Victoria & Eastern (VV&E) charter.
+This railway played an important role in Grand Forks rail history involving the Granby Smelter and Phoenix, although it also continued south from Danville and Curlew to Republic, Washington, from where it tracked further westward along the Kettle River weaving back and forth across the international boundary before finally emerging in the Similkameen and ending its rails at Princeton.

 The CPR Columbia and Western (C&W) Land Grants ...

-It was later realized that Fritz Heinze had to some degree outmaneuvered the CPR and was able to retain a number of smelter assets including an interest in the C&W land grants, although it turned out to be a moot point.
-Most provincial land grants were repurchased by the B.C. government in 1912, in response to public outrage regarding excessive railway land grant giveaways throughout the province.
+Most provincial land grants were however repurchased by the B.C. government in 1912, in response to public outrage regarding excessive railway land grant giveaways throughout the province.
 An astounding 1,514,832 acres of lands were repurchased from the C&W.

 The following composite graphic depicts the C&W-CPR Land Grants 2698, 2699, 2700, 2701, 2702, 2703 between Christina Lake and Midway .
 (Map Link)